o-lukas/homebridge-smartthings-tv/README.md

 ### registerApplications

 To use installed application as input sources, a [predefined list of applications](./src/tvApps.ts) will be used.
-This list will be checked for availability at the TV(s) and eventually be registered as input sources.
-Make sure to have the TV(s) turned on when starting your instance as this functionality requires your TV(s) be turned on to determine whether an application is installed or not.
-On startup the applications will be opened to determine if they are available.
-Do not use your TV until the input source is being changed back to the first one (usually Live TV).

 > [!NOTE]
 > Not implemented for SoundBars.